danielboven/post-type-label/readme.txt

 Yes.
 If inserted on a normal post or page, it shows that post's type.

 = Does it support custom post types? =
 Yes.
-If no custom label is set, the block falls back to the capitalized post type (e.g. “Product”, “Event”, “Book”).
+If no custom label is set, the block falls back to the capitalized post type (e.g. "Product", "Event", "Book").

 = Does it support Full Site Editing? =
 Yes — works in all block themes and template parts.